Why do kids need to learn parenting skills? To become empathetic individuals today and nurturing parents tomorrow..

 - Promotes a more peaceful classroom and school environment

-ChildBuilders’ Parenting Education program has been evaluated in sixteen separate, independently conducted research studies.
-It has been found effective in:
+Parents Under Construction has been extensively evaluated in sixteen separate, independently conducted research studies and has been found effective in:

-- positively impacting children’s attitudes regarding the use of mentally healthy discipline
+- positively impacting children’s attitudes regarding the use of nurturing discipline techniques

-- knowledge gains and attitude remain at five-year follow-up
+- knowledge gains and attitudes remain at five-year follow-up

-- some students report greater empathic capacity after participating in the program
+- students report greater empathetic capacity after participating in the program

 - teachers implementing the program note improved student behavior

-- parents participating in parent/child program activities overwhelmingly approve of the ChildBuilders’ Parenting Education program
+- parents participating in parent/child program activities overwhelmingly approve of the program